 As a child of Latin American immigrants, I grew up in the U.S.-Mexico borderlands, in the southwest corner of this country.
 Sixteen years ago I moved from California to North Carolina.
 For the past fourteen years I’ve been the pastor of Chapel Hill Mennonite Fellowship.
 I was elected to the executive board of Mennonite Church USA, where I served from 2013-2015.
 I’m currently a member of the governing board of the NC Council of Churches, where I serve as the president.

 The Associated Church Press presented me with their first place Award of Excellence for theological writing in 2018, an Award of Merit in 2019, and the Award of Excellence for Photography in 2019.
-For the past two years I’ve been a jury member for the VanderMey Nonfiction Prize at Ruminate Magazine.
+For the past three years I’ve been a jury member for the VanderMey Nonfiction Prize at Ruminate Magazine.

 - “The Ecclesial Ethics of John H. Yoder’s Abuse,” Modern Theology (January 2021)